ugcs/dronelogbook/README.md

 ```

-## Uploading telemetry data to DroneLogBook
+## Uploading telemetry data to DroneLogbook

 Firstly, you will need www.dronelogbook.com account information added to `client.properties` file: